0foo/geraldine/README.md

 * The currently only implemented priority directory so far is geri_src/includes.
 * Going to make this customizable to add any you want when I have the bandwidth

+## Caveats
+* I'm just a solo person working on this so far.
+And this is just a single thread working on a single file at a time.
+* So extreme use cases like massive numbers of files might be slow (have't tested), workarounds include making several source folders.
+* This loads the whole file into memory to process, so might be limited by process memory limits or system limits or architecture limits if the file is really big(2Gi+).
+* There's ways I've thought of to work around these like having a queue and workers and tags for large files to trigger line by line processing, but don't have the time presently.

 ## To Do:
 * Stick it up on pypi to make it installable with pip when the hackers/spammers go away